The U.S. needs a system that provides universal access to a comprehensive range of health care services and long-term services and supports (LTSS).

 LTSS consumers, including those from diverse communities, should participate in all aspects of program development, implementation, and oversight.

-Medicare coverage of health services for those with chronic illness and disabling conditions should be improved (see Chapter 7, Health: Health Care Coverage—Medicare; Reforming the Delivery of Health Care Services—Chronic Care Coordination, Accountable Care Organizations) and medical care management should be used to coordinate health care and LTSS for people who need both types of services.
+Medicare coverage of health services for those with chronic illnesses and disabling conditions should be improved (see also Chapter 7, Health - Health Care Coverage—Medicare and Chapter 7, Health - Reforming the Delivery of Health Care Services—Chronic Care Coordination, Accountable Care Organizations) and medical care management should be used to coordinate health care and LTSS for people who need both types of services.
 Care management should be conflict-free, multidisciplinary, and available to all, regardless of payer.

 Covered services should be fully portable so people can receive them in a wide range of settings.